 In read mode it is the master's responsibility to acknowledge data read.
-The slave will send the next byte (clock stretch) if an acknowledge is give after the master has read a byte.
+The slave will send the next byte (clock stretch) if an ACK is given after the master has read a byte.
 The slave then waits for a repeat start or a stop condition from the master.